kagkarlsson/db-scheduler/README.md

 ## Versions / upgrading

+### Version 6.3
+* PR [#80](https://github.com/kagkarlsson/db-scheduler/pull/80) adds more graceful handling of unresolved tasks.
+Executions with unknown tasks will not (in extreme cases) be able to block other executions.
+They will also automatically be removed from the database after a duration controlled by builder-method `deleteUnresolvedAfter(Duration)`, which currently defaults to 14d.

 ### Version 6.2
 * PR [#71](https://github.com/kagkarlsson/db-scheduler/pull/71) allows for configuring Spring to delay starting the scheduler  until after context is fully started. (contributed by [evenh](https://github.com/evenh))